datacarpentry/shell-genomics/episodes/01-introduction.md

 ## Learning Objectives
 * Navigate the Unix file system
 * Use arguments to modify the behavior of commands at the command line
-* Use tab completion to code efficiently
+* Use tab completion to work more efficiently at the command line

 ## What is the shell?